R v LB

 Rhia is a public law and criminal defence barrister.
 Her practice spans crime, inquests, actions against police, prison law, and Court of Protection.
 Her knowledge and experience of working within the criminal justice system makes her particularly skilled at dealing with quasi-criminal public law matters.

-Rhia is currently seconded part-time to Barts Health NHS Trust.
+She is also currently seconded part-time to Barts Health NHS Trust.
 With Barts she has been involved in the inquest process at all stages, including representing the Trust at inquests and pre-inquest review hearings.

-Whilst her time at the Trust has given her experience in representing public bodies at inquests, she welcomes instructions from all different types of interested persons, including families of the deceased.
+Whilst her time at the Trust has given her experience in representing public bodies at inquests, Rhia welcomes instructions from all types of interested persons, including families of the deceased.
 She is able to advise concisely and sensitively on a broad range of issues.
+She has a particular interest in hearings where there is some overlap with criminal proceedings or other aspects of the criminal justice system, such as deaths in prison.

 Rhia spent the first 4 years of her career practising exclusively at the Criminal Bar.
 She is an experienced trial advocate who is able to cross-examine witnesses robustly.
 She builds a strong rapport with both her lay and professional clients and she is able to advise in a manner that is easy to understand.